TrainWeb.org Facebook Page

 Map: Ho 5 K 7, Ca 35 K 6 Topographic Maps

 A bridge was first constructed at this site around 1850 to accommodate the OML's re-routing through the Henryton (then Marriottsville) Tunnel hiding in the distance at left.
-I've read that a Bollman bridge once spanned the Patapsco here, and was washed away in 1868, but there is no evidence of that today.
-The style of the current bridge indicates a construction date early in the 1900s, probably around the time the nearby tunnel was improved, following by updating later in the 20th century, possibly after the floods of Tropical Storm Agnes.
+I've read that a Bollman bridge once spanned the Patapsco here and was washed away in 1868, but there is no evidence of that today.
+The style of the current bridge indicates a construction date early in the 1900s, probably around the time the nearby tunnel was improved, followed by updating later in the 20th century, possibly after the floods of Tropical Storm Agnes.

 Henryton Tunnel, East